 Let go of your need to please your parents

 We grow up seeking approval, affirmation, and even love from our parents.
 Part of why it’s so difficult to confront our parents is we don’t want to disappoint or anger them.
 Even as grown children, we want them to keep loving us – even when we feel like we hate them!
-A tip for coping with controlling parents – or any toxic person in your life – is to recognize your need to please them, and let go of it.
-Or, at least learn how to live with it.
+A tip on how to deal with controlling parents – or any toxic person in your life – is to recognize your need to please them.
+Then, learn how to let go of this need.

 Separate emotion from an action plan